 For approach 2, the ballot and k-completion are not chosen randomly: Of the ballots with Hamming weight nearest to k, the v^ minimizing sumscore $(v) \equiv \sum_i H(v^, v_i)$ is chosen, and bits flipped are chosen to minimize resulting sumscore.
-The endogenous minimax equivalent of each of these approaches was investigated by LeGrand [16].
+The endogenous minimax equivalent of each of these approaches was investigated in (LeGrand 2004).